canonical/snapcraft/docs/net-apps.rst

    $ git clone https://github.com/mateusrodrigues/whatime.git

-After you’ve created the *snapcraft.yaml* (which already exists in the above repository), you can build the snap by simply executing the ``snapcraft`` command in the project directory:
+After you’ve created the *snapcraft.yaml* (which already exists in the above repository), you can build the snap by simply executing the :command:`snapcraft` command in the project directory:

 ::